notrab/react-use-cart/README.md

 ### `metadata = {}`

-This returns the metadata set with `updateCartMeta`.
+This returns the metadata set with `updateCartMetadata`.
 This is useful for storing additional cart, or checkout values.

 #### Usage